Bachelor and Master Theses

 • Transfer Learning from Medical Ultrasound to Marine Sonar Image Data

-• Investigating Methods for Pseudo-Label Selection
+• Methods for Pseudo-Label Selection for Student-Teacher-based Domain Adapation

 This research focuses on exploring various methods for selecting pseudo-labels in semi-supervised learning scenarios.
 By evaluating different criteria and strategies for pseudo-label selection, we aim to develop effective techniques for leveraging unlabeled data to improve model performance.